9 Ways To Improve Your Healthcare Marketing Strategy

 Readers expect content that is well-researched and specific.
 This is especially true when it comes to medical topics.
 Blogs need to be written in a way that makes site visitors say, “This is something I can trust.”
 Information that inspires confidence immediately is more likely to be shared with friends, coworkers and relatives, increasing brand exposure via word-of-mouth recommendations.

 Positioning yourself as an expert in the field isn’t about overwhelming readers with a ton of complicated statistics.
+Stuffing your content with an overly large amount of facts and figures is a poor healthcare marketing strategy.
 Instead, being authoritative means truly understanding the information and explaining it clearly and enthusiastically.

 A common mistake some websites make when dealing with health topics is overpromising.
+This can quickly become another blow to your healthcare marketing strategy.
 To make sure your visitors — and Google — hold your content in high esteem, be honest even when you’re focusing on positives.
-For example, instead of saying that antioxidants in vitamin C “prevent cancer,” it’s better to explain that some studies suggest that these antioxidants may reduce your chances of getting cancer, and that more research is needed.
+For example, instead of saying that antioxidants in vitamin C “prevent cancer,” it’s better to explain that some studies suggest that these antioxidants may reduce your chances of getting cancer and that more research is needed.

 Speak directly to your audience.
 When people read healthcare blog articles, they should feel like they’re talking with an expert who cares about them.
 Professionalism is important, but your voice needs to come across as helpful, approachable and honest.
 In other words, each piece of content should feel warm and friendly, not cold or formal.

-Showing visitors that you understand them and can help them is an important part of increasing conversion rates and customer loyalty.
+Showing visitors that you understand them and can help them is an important part of increasing conversion rates and customer loyalty in your healthcare marketing strategy.
 This can lead to added revenue, since a 5 percent increase in retention has the power to boost profits by anywhere from 25 to 95 percent, according to Harvard Business Review.

 9. Have a Regular Content Release Schedule